ClusterHQ/flocker/docs/labs/installer-getstarted.rst

    This step should take about 5 minutes, and will:

-   * install the OS packages on your nodes required to run Flocker, including Docker
+   * Install the OS packages on your nodes required to run Flocker, including Docker.
-   * configure certificates, push them to your nodes, set up firewall rules for the control service
+   * Configure certificates, push them to your nodes, set up firewall rules for the control service.
-   * start all the requisite Flocker services
+   * Start all the requisite Flocker services.
-   * install the Flocker plugin for Docker, so that you can control Flocker directly from the Docker CLI
+   * Install the Flocker plugin for Docker, so that you can control Flocker directly from the Docker CLI.

 #.
 Check that the Flocker cluster is active: